dizzweb-GmbH/dizzbase_flutter_demo/README.md

 IMPORTANT: This demo has only been tested as a flutter web/browser app!

-Demo app that shows the usage of the dizzbase_client interface for the dizzbase node.js server.
+The demo app that shows the usage of the dizzbase_client interface for the dizzbase node.js server.

 dizzbase is a realtime postgreSQL backend-as-a-service for node.js express servers.
 Clients (flutter/dart or JavaScript/React) can send query that are automatically updated in realtime.